FurryCoders/FAAPI/README.md

 * `folder: str` the submission folder (gallery or scraps)
 * `file_url: str` the URL to the submission file
 * `thumbnail_url: str` the URL to the submission thumbnail
-* `submission_page: bs4.BeautifulSoup` the submission page used to parse the object fields
 * `prev: int` the ID of the previous submission (if any)
 * `next: int` the ID of the next submission (if any)
+* `comments: List[Comments]` the comments to the submission, organised in a tree structure
+* `submission_page: bs4.BeautifulSoup` the submission page used to parse the object fields

 `Submission` objects can be directly cast to a dict object and iterated through.